ericnishio/ericnishio.github.io/_posts/2016-05-03-unit-test-react-redux-components.md

 function.
 If the component receives props that fail to satisfy these criteria, it will raise a warning.

-We can now use the pure component (named component) for unit tests like so:
+We can now use the pure component (named export) for unit tests like so:

 {% highlight javascript %}
 import React from 'react';